saverymax/selective_indexing/README.md

 we have shown to significantly detract from performance, no prediction will be provided.

 In the prediction field, 4 labels are possible:
-0: Out-of-scope for indexing
+0: Out-of-scope for indexing, 99.5% confidence
-1: Not out-of-scope for indexing
+1: In-scope for indexing, 97% confidence
-2: Citation is of a publication type that should be reviewed by indexers.
+2: Citation should be human-reviewed.
-3: Very certain that the citation is in-scope for indexing.
-This citation should be automatically sent to the indexers.
+3: Citation marked as one of the publication types specified in the publication_types file.
+This label is off by default and is controlled by --pubtype-filter

 ### Command line options: